-LED Status Indicator Color Solid Flashing 1 Power Green Turns solid green when power is applied to this device.
-N/A. 2 Status Red Turns solid red when the device is booting, after boot scuessfully, the light turn off.
+LED Status Indicator Color Solid Flashing 1 Power Green Turns solid green when the power is applied to this device.
+N/A. 2 Status Red Turns solid red when the device is booting.
+After booting successfully, the light will be turned off.
 3~6 Wireless Link/Act.
-Green Turns solid green when connected and associated to at least a client station.
+Green Turns solid green when wireless interface is turned on.
 Receiving/ Sending data WEP/WP A Orange Turns solid orange when wireless security is enabled.
 N/A MAC Ctrl Orange Turns solid orange when MAC Control is enabled.
+N/A

-N/A WDS Orange Turn solid orange when WDS is enabled.
-N/A 7 LAN 1 Green Turns solid green when linked to a local network.
-Receiving/ Sending data 8 LAN 2 ] Servering union
+WDS Turns solid orange when WDS is enabled.
+N/A 7 LAN 1 Turns solid green when linked to a local network.
+Receiving/ 8 LAN 2 iniked to a local network.
+Schaing data